 In India, as part of our goal to make safe drinking water available and affordable, the Unilever Foundation and PSI launched WaterworksTM in Bhopal.
 WaterworksTM trains women to teach families how to use our Pureit water purifiers.
 75 women from the communities have been trained as Waterworkers, helping to improve their livelihoods and provide 15,000 low income households with free Pureit home water purifiers.

-With UNICEF, Domestos and the Unilever Foundation are improving access to sanitation in developing countries through UNICEF’s Community Approaches to Total Sanitation (CATS) initiative.
-This aims to eliminate open defecation by changing people’s behaviour and promoting demand for sanitation at the community level.
-Through CATS, 760,000 people have been reached with sanitation behaviour change interventions; this will result in these individuals living in open defecation-free communities1.
+With UNICEF, Domestos and the Unilever Foundation are improving access to sanitation in developing countries through UNICEF’s Community Approaches to Total Sanitation (CATS) programme.
+The goal of CATS is to achieve 100% open defecation-free communities, where families construct and use their own toilets and handwashing facilities.
+Through our partnership with UNICEF over 1 million people have been reached with sanitation behaviour change interventions; this will result in these individuals living in open defecation-free communities9.

 By supporting Save the Children’s EVERY ONE campaign we are improving access to health workers and life-saving interventions, and ensuring children and mothers in need are reached with high-impact health and nutrition programmes.
 Our partnership will improve the lives of 2 million children and their mothers by 2016.
 We are also supporting advocacy work to strengthen national health systems in key countries.